shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 So, John, this question is kind of similar to the one I just asked you.
 So it's probably the same answer, but you can reiterate.
 From a legal perspective, can I form a startup and then sell it while having a full-time job?
 If so, what things should I consider?

-## Starting and Growing Companies: A Full-Time Endeavor
+## Starting a company is too demanding to be part-time.

 I also think Jeff, touching this earlier, but this is kind of asking the impossible.
 There's no way or I've never seen any company started part-time on weekends, holidays, you know, become like a giant company.
 Maybe, you know, you can do that on a small scale, but this is a, you know, we're asking you to start a company out of thin air, and that is very difficult to grow a giant company.
 This is an all-consuming, you know, full-time thing.
 It's not like, oh, I'm going to do this as a hobby.
 So I don't want to sound dismissive, but I just think that's practically impossible.
 I wouldn't even think that way.
 Like, this isn't a part-time gig.

 Jason, are patents ever worth applying for?

-## Patents: Useful for Protection, Execution Matters More
+## Patents: Importance for Startups

 So this is a, this is sort of like a, this could, you could talk a very long time about patents and whether it's useful to, or worthwhile applying for them.
 The short answer is, so patents are useful for protecting your technology, especially from competitions and copying your technology.
 Your technology matters.
 If you're pursuing a software startup, you know, or tech-enabled internet company, patents tend to matter less.
 There's less protection under patent law for software or patents anyway, and most of your success is going to be determined not by the protectability of your property under law, but rather your execution under the software.
 If you're pursuing a life sciences startup, their duplication is actually easier for competitors to, you know, execute on.
 So patents tend to be more important.
 And, you know, if you have questions about, you know, the specific things that you're doing technology-wise and whether it falls into the weak patent or strong patent protection bucket, you should definitely consult with a patent expert or lawyer on that.
 But the last part of this is that no company has, you know, sort of, you know, raised money purely on the, on the strength of their patent portfolio.
 It's always going to come down to, you know, you know, or how good is the founding team, you know, can they execute on their vision?
 You know, the patents are just one part of the puzzle.

-## Founders & Co-founder Dynamics
+## Advisors & Equity: More Than Free Stock

 John, I'm thinking about setting up an advisory board and wonder if advisors should have equity.
 In my experience, advisory boards are more a non-US thing, like non-Silicon Valley thing.
 Maybe in Silicon Valley, we see advisory boards for, for life sciences companies.
 You would see, you know, academics and professors try to legitimize the company as advisors and get a little stock.
 But this is not something where, you know, it's not something where you give stock to people warily, with them, without thought.
 It's more, I think the best quote on advisors, somebody said, was like, advisors are investors who want stock for free.
 And that's kind of how I think about it.
 Like, you know, people should invest, ideally, instead of advising for free shares.
 And I know this is in like a one size, but some situations, like I was saying, it's appropriate, maybe a life sciences company.
 And you can have consultants who get stock, but it's mostly a situation I try to avoid.

+## Firing a Co-Founder: Act Fast for Company & Friendship

 Jason, what have you seen founders do when they had to cut off and fire a co-founder who is a personal friend?
 Has anybody here ever had a roommate who's been a friend?
 It's kind of like that, right?
 So sometimes, you know, it's better to not do certain things with your friend so that you can stay friends.
 And so if you have started a company with a friend of yours and it's not working out, and it's oftentimes because you guys have different ideas about the direction the company should go in, or somebody's working just a lot harder than the other person is, it's usually better to just solve that problem or, you know, basically, you know, resolve that problem as soon as possible, rather than letting it be something that you think or hope will work out over time and letting it fester.
 Because not only does it hurt the company, it hurts the friendship, too.
 So it's generally better to kind of get to a quick resolution.
 Yeah, you don't want to stall on that.
 That's something I would add.
 Like, the biggest mistake we see is people delaying and thinking, oh, things are going to work out, and this is a friend, and things are going to change.
 It's usually best that you just end the relationship if it's not working.
 End the startup relationship.
 Yeah, the startup relationship.
 Hopefully preserve the friendship.
 Preserve the friendship.

-## Reviewing Potential Loopholes in Privacy Policies
+## Reviewing Privacy Policy Loopholes: Services vs. Lawyers

 Exactly.
 Okay, John, what is the best methodology for reviewing potential loopholes in your privacy policies in terms of service?

 This is an area where if you're going to spend money early on on a lawyer and you have something that's tricky, that's a sensitive startup topic, it's worth spending money on a lawyer.
 But there are excellent services for privacy policies in terms of service on the internet right now.
 IU Bend is one, and all the major law firms also have privacy policy generators.
 But if there's something specific, or IU Bend, I'll send out on the resources tab.
 It's definitely important.
 It's required if you're taking somebody's information.
 You have to have a privacy policy up on your website or your app in California.
 So this is something you need to do.
 There are good services.
 In certain circumstances, you're going to need to hire a lawyer in this situation.
 So as many of you probably know, if you are collecting personally identifiable information from anyone in the EU, you're governed by the GDPR.
 And that's a huge quagmire.
 And so if you fall into that bucket, even though some of these privacy policy generators are fantastic, they're not going to get, they're probably, I mean, unless someone's really done a great one, they're probably not going to cover all the stuff you need to know for GDPR.
 So you would probably want to get a lawyer for that.
 Let's see.

-## 18 hour workdays: Not Sustainable for Startup Founders
+## 18-hour workday advice for startups

 Jason, should we work 18 hours a day as a co-founder and founder of our startup?
 How can we measure and manage our commitment status for our product?

 So the advice we give all of our startups is to still exercise, sleep, and, you know, have some semblance of a life in terms of, like, maintaining some of your relationships and friendships.
 So 18 hours a day is not something that we would recommend, really, except for maybe, like, short sprints where you need to get something out.
 And, you know, just remember that this is just going to be a multi-year journey when you're building a company.
 So to use a tire cliche, it's a marathon, not a sprint.
 You don't want to get sick.

-## Shareholder Agreements for Startups: A Discussion
+## Shareholder Agreements for Startups -  A Discussion

 Okay.
 John, should we have a shareholder agreement and what should be included in a good shareholder agreement?